 Maryland is one of the few states that only has one major city, Baltimore.
 This makes determining the best places to live in Maryland challenging.
 With that said, the state is filled with lovely little towns scattered across a stunning and diverse landscape decorated with rolling hills, pine-covered mountains, sand dunes, and beaches.
-If you need some more coaxing, we wrote an entire article covering some of the amazing aspects of the state, here.
+If you’re a history buff, you’ve come to the right place.

 To kick things off, we’re going to start with the most obvious location on our list of best places to live in Maryland… Baltimore.
-But, don’t let that stop you from reading on if you’re a small town boy or girl, we think we’ve got some options further down on this list you will be quite fond of (oh, and by way of introduction, we’re Bellhops—movers in Maryland and throughout the country).
+But, don’t let that stop you from reading on if you’re prefer a smaller place, we think we’ve got some options further down on this list you will be quite fond of (oh, and by way of introduction, we’re Bellhop—Baltimore movers, Rockville movers, and movers throughout the country).

 We’re in the midst of an interesting time here in the United States.
-As large popular cities like San Francisco, New York, Chicago, and Los Angeles are becoming extremely overcrowded young creatives, entrepreneurs and remote workers are saying “forget it” and moving to far less popular yet underrated locations like Chattanooga, Richmond and Pittsburgh.
+Covid radically changed how we think about living and working.
+Large popular cities like San Francisco, New York, Chicago, and Los Angeles saw young creatives, entrepreneurs and remote workers saying “forget it” and moving to far less popular yet underrated locations like Chattanooga, Richmond and Pittsburgh.

 In an article published in The Smithsonian, “How Baltimore Quietly Became the East Coast’s Next Cool City,” travel and leisure writer David Amsden revisits the place he was born and raised after being away for nearly two decades.